Computational creativity: Criticism of computational creativity

 Traditional computers, as mainly used in the computational creativity application, do not support creativity, as they fundamentally transform a set of discrete, limited domain of input parameters into a set of discrete, limited domain of output parameters using a limited set of computational functions.
 As such, a computer cannot be creative, as everything in the output must have been already present in the input data or the algorithms.
 Related discussions and references to related work are captured in work on philosophical foundations of simulation.

 Mathematically, the same set of arguments against creativity has been made by Chaitin.
 Similar observations come from a Model Theory perspective.
-All this criticism emphasizes that computational creativity is useful and may look like creativity, but it is not real creativity, as nothing new is created, just transformed in well defined algorithms.
+All this criticism emphasizes that computational creativity is useful and may look like creativity, but it is not real creativity, as nothing new is created, just transformed in well-defined algorithms.

+According to researchers like Mark Riedl, human creativity and computational creativity at their current state differ in several dimensions.
+While creativity can be viewed in the context of morality, Riedl considers the "educational, moralizing" aspect of stories as one of the challenges to developing narrative-generating AI models, which may contribute to the underlying reasoning coherence of the text.
+The lack of intention in AI models hinders them from making morally responsible choices, which often appear in human creativity.

+Michele Loi and Eleonora Vigano identified some potential threats to human creativity caused by AI development.
+For example, they considered the openness to "experiments of life," introduced by John Stuart Mill, an important factor in creativity.
+Society's overreliance on algorithms for making decisions would constrain utility functions, which may discourage people from exploring riskier solutions and decrease the diversity of exploration and thus the creativity.

 Events

 The International Conference on Computational Creativity (ICCC) occurs annually, organized by The Association for Computational Creativity.
 Events in the series include: